Fantasy football (gridiron): Wasted productivity

 While its precise impact is difficult to quantify, estimates of American workplace productivity lost due to fantasy football range from $6.5 billion to $17 billion annually.
-As of 2019, an estimated 7.5 million Americans play fantasy football at work.
+In 2019, an estimated 7.5 million Americans played fantasy football at work.
 However, according to John Challenger, an executive at a research firm that produces an annual report on the subject, measuring the precise impact of fantasy football on employers is difficult because "there is no way to determine how many people are managing their teams from work or how long they are spending on these activities."

 Researchers have noted that fantasy football's benefits towards motivation and workplace culture may offset these losses.
 "It might cost employers a little bit in lost productivity, but we think it makes up for it in spades in terms of building up the culture in an organization," said Andrew Challenger, whose firm estimated in 2019 that fantasy football cost employers $9 billion.
 "It helps transform jobs that have become more and more transactional into communities."

-Fantasy football and popular culture

-The FX show The League is a prime example of "fantasy football hooliganism," as it is one of the few attempts by the entertainment industry to depict the experience of fantasy football.
-The show's plot focuses on a group of friends playing in a fantasy football league as they try to win at all costs.
-The show ran for 7 seasons from 2009 to 2015 and featured cameos from various NFL players including Jason Witten, Marshawn Lynch and Antonio Gates, amongst others.

-There are also many celebrity fantasy football leagues, some of which are played for charities and other notable causes.
-One particular example of this is the AGBO Superhero league which was started by The Russo Brothers and features multiple actors known for playing superheroes such as Ryan Reynolds, Chris Hemsworth, and Tom Holland along with many more.
-Each participant plays for a specific organization with the winner's charity receiving a donation for $100,000.
-Additionally, the team owners release weekly trash talk videos in which they call out their opponent for the week on social media and on the league website, which is updated weekly with standings and other information.